Let’s start with definitions …

-When it comes to commerce — not just ecommerce but the overlapping worlds of online retail, social selling, digital marketplaces, and physical storefronts — the reigning champions are omni-channel and multi-channel.
+When it comes to commerce — not just ecommerce but the overlapping worlds of online retail, social selling, digital marketplaces, and physical storefronts — omni-channel vs multi-channel are the reigning buzzword champions.

-The starting point for choosing between omni-channel vs multi-channel, and developing a successful approach for each, is understanding the differences.
+Developing a successful approach means (1) understanding the differences and (2) picking the one that’s right for your business.
 To do that, let’s look at each in turn …

 What is “multi-channel”?